maiti-stimulo/UVIC-SLAM-HW2/README.md

 This functionality involves several parts of the SLAM system, and has for this reason been split into three independent ROS packages and nodes, which communicate through ROS publishers and services.
 These nodes are the following:

 ### `KF_select` node
-It belongs to the packege `graph`.
+It belongs to the package `graph`.

 Extracts the last keyframe (`KF_last`) in the `map`, and provide it in return.